JattMones/assist-me-download.netlify.com/site/content/post/first.md

-pasting multiple/lists of items), automating pulls and pushes to repositories, automating gaming actions (in-game store purchases, repetitive looting, etc.), automating commonly used programs to start/stop,etc. Our software can be applied and useful in a multitude of situations/tasks, and is adaptable to whatever you need to use it for.
+pasting multiple/lists of items), automating pulls and pushes to repositories, automating gaming actions (in-game store purchases, repetitive looting, etc.), automating commonly used programs to start/stop,etc. Our software can be applied and useful in a multitude of situations/tasks, and it's adaptability allows it to fit many peoples needs.